-- 1 Turn the card's two thumbscrews counterclockwise until they disengage from the chassis.
+1 Turn the card's two thumbscrews counterclockwise until they disengage from the chassis.
 Pull the card straight out using both handles.
-Do not pull on the thumbscrews when removing the module damage may occur!
-Use the handles! - 2 Hold the replacement module by the handles and place it into the slot vertically with the POWER LED on top.
+Do not pull on the thumbscrews when removing the module - damage may occur!
+Use the handles!

+2 Hold the replacement module by the handles and place it into the slot vertically so that the POWER LED is on the top.
 The card should slide freely until it reaches the backplane connector.
-Use just enough force to firmly engage the card with the mating connector.
+At this point, use just enough force to firmly engage the card with the mating connector.
 If the module does not slide into the connector, do not force it!
 Damage may occur.
-Remove the card and start over. - 3 Hand-tighten the thumbscrews.
+Remove the card and start over.

+3 Hand-tighten the thumbscrews.
 Do not tighten the thumbscrews with a screwdriver.